 Before the TBMs entered the scene, archaeologists inspected the underground.
 This has led to the discovery of various hidden treasures, including everyday items from the late Viking age, a shipwreck from the 16th century and old city gates, dating back 1,000 years.

-The City Circle Line project and 15 kilometers of twin tunneling will provide around 3,100,000 tons of muck.
+The City Circle Line project and 15 kilometers of twin tunneling has approximately provided around 3,100,000 tons of muck.

-The muck is transported to Nordhavn in Copenhagen, where it’s used to expand the artificial island.
+The muck was transported to Nordhavn in Copenhagen, where it has been used to expand the artificial island.